SIMO-007/Linked_lList_Based_Library_System/README.md

 For the time being, the database is temporary, so when u close the program, the DB created will be deleted.
 I'm planning to add a feature to save the DB if wanted .

-Here's a graph demonstrating the structure the flow of the program :
+Here's a graph demonstrating the structure and the flow of the program :

 ![image](https://github.com/SIMO-007/Linked_List_Based_Library_System/assets/105717626/b0143ff5-3cf9-44f7-97dd-4dcee193cca6)